 The Best Way to Invest Small Amounts of Money Wisely

-Eventually, I wised up, and I turned around my investing strategy.
+Eventually, I wised up, and I turned around my investing strategy and figured out how to invest with little money wisely.
 The surprising part?

-The wisest way to invest small amounts of money is almost identical to the best investing strategy for large amounts of money!
+The wisest way to invest small amounts of money is almost identical to the best investing strategy for large amounts of money wisely!

 Find a low fee, broadly diversified index fund.